 We strongly encourage anyone wishing to claim the exemption - especially for a new house - to contact us prior to the start of construction to determine if the exemption is appropriate.
 The farm exemption applies only to Linn County zoning and building regulations.
 Other permits (such as floodplain development, well, septic, E911 address or driveway access) may be required.
 Please contact the appropriate county department for information.

 We may be reached at (319) 892-5130 or you may submit an information request by contacting us at firstname.lastname@example.org.

 Farm Exemption Information & Application Sheet

+Your residential address determines what ballot you will receive.
+You may find your sample ballot by using our Elections Look-up Tool.
 The Linn County Election Services office has the sample ballots set up in this manner so the data is easy to find and less confusing for our users.
 Sample ballot styles can vary in number by the complexity of the election.
-Linn County Elections Look-up Tool

 Ballots are secret and voters have the right to vote for any candidate they want.

 The only time that party affiliation is important in terms of voting is in the case of a political party caucus or a primary election.
 In those cases, voters must be registered with the political party whose caucus or primary they wish to participate in.
 Voters have the right to change their affiliation and then participate in the caucus or primary election on, or prior to, the day those events are being held.
 Voters can only participate in one party's caucus or primary election each time those events take place.